 St Joseph's College, Lucan, Dublin

 We want to show children with special needs that nobody, including themselves, should ever put limits on their abilities and talents.

-The No Limits team are now focusing on expanding the accessibility of their stories through the creation of audiobooks, braille books, and by translating the stories into several other languages.
+Also in 2018, the team were selected to represent Ireland at the SAGE World Cup (Students for the Advancement of Global Entrepreneurship) in South Africa where they were awarded Gold in the Socially Responsible Business category.
+The 'No Limits' team are now focusing on expanding the accessibility of their stories through the creation of audiobooks, braille books and by translating the stories into several other languages.